 You don't need to be familiar with all the rules of baseball to complete this homework.
+Pull up one of the smaller input files and look at the structure of the games xml tree.
 The games xml tree contains a lot of noisy (interesting) data, but we only really care about pitchers at the moment.
 The important element in the tree for our uses is the atbat element.
 There are a number of these elements which are children of the top and bottom of each inning.
 Fortunately, each atbat element contains a pitcher attribute which you will use to keep track of which pitcher pitched that atbat.
-Since we are grouping by a Pitcher's pitches, we need to use the pitch elements inside each at bat to keep track of how many of a certain type of pitch that pitcher has thrown and the speeds at which he throws it.
-You will also want to keep track of the number of strikes and balls thrown for each pitch.
-IMPORTANT: The pitch_type attribute corresponds to the type of pitch that you will need to group a pitcher's pitches.
-The type element corresponds to whether or not the pitch is a ball or strike.
+Since we are grouping a Pitcher's pitches, we need to use the pitch elements inside each at bat to keep track of how many of a certain type of pitch that pitcher has thrown, the speeds at which he throws it, and how often he throws that pitch for strikes/balls.
+IMPORTANT: The pitch\type attribute corresponds to the type of pitch that you will need to group a pitcher's pitches (values such as "FF", "FT", "SL", "CH").
+The type attribute corresponds to whether or not the pitch is a ball or strike.
+When calculating the strike to ball ratio, consider 6 strikes to 0 balls as having a 6.0 strike to ball ratio.
+Any pitch thrown that is not a ball is a strike.
+(Pitches batted in play for example).

-The ratio is calculated as #S / #B if #B > 0.
-If #B == 0, the ratio is #S/1.
-In other words, when calculating the strike to ball ratio, if there are zero balls, pretend there was one.
-For example, if you have 6 strikes to 0 balls, the correct ratio would be a 6.0.
 HINT: It is highly recommended that you use dictionaries to do your logic in this stage.
 Remember that a pitcher can pitch in more than one game so you will have to be able to update his pitch stats accordingly.
-Don't focus on the games, but rather the at-bats.
+Don't focus on the games, but rather, the at-bats.